Background and Retionale

 NOTIFLOW is an innovative solution developed from the Development Crew – AOT Innovation Community Project, aimed at streamlining operations and reducing procedural steps.
 The system was officially approved for implementation on August 27, 2024, with the primary objective of transitioning work processes into a fully electronic format and achieving a paperless environment.

 NOTIFLOW leverages applications currently available within AOT’s digital infrastructure—Power Apps, Power Automate, and Power BI—to support the recording, storage, processing, and visualization of data through advanced data analytics.
-It also integrates real-time notifications via the LINE application, replacing traditional paper-based reporting, which has long been limited by extensive paper usage and manual handling.
+It also integrates real-time notifications via the MS Team chat, replacing traditional paper-based reporting, which has long been limited by extensive paper usage and manual handling.

 Note: This summary presents the operational results of the Airside Operations Department at Phuket International Airport, which serves as the pilot unit for this initiative.
 In the future, the project is expected to be expanded and further developed into a broader initiative that applies digital technology systems to enhance airside operations.